emersonmello/mfap-installation-guide/doc/en/Readme.md

 ### Advanced Installation

-In the scripts dir, edit the `config.ini` file as the following:
+In the scripts dir, edit the `config.ini` file like the following:

 a) In case you want to change `pathnames`: